 Successful and sustainable implementation of our strategy requires strong corporate governance and effective risk management.
 We deliver this through a comprehensive framework of business policies, systems and procedures that enable us to assess and manage risk effectively.

 Managing business risks

 The Group’s framework for risk management promotes a bottom-up approach to risk management with top-down support and challenge.
-The risk register is central to the risk management process and forms the basis for capturing and discussing risk throughout the organisation.
-Risks and opportunities are identified, assessed and managed at an asset, project and functional level.
-Reporting of these risks within the organisation is structured so that risks are escalated through various internal management and Board committees and, when appropriately material, to the Board itself.
+The risks associated with the delivery of the strategy and work programmes and the associated mitigation measures and action plans are maintained in a series of risk registers at Group, asset, function and project level.
+Reporting of these risks within the organisation is structured so that risks are escalated through various internal management, Board committees and to the Board itself.